The precious blood of Jesus which he shed on the cross of Calvary for the sins of all mankind has tremendous power.

 May the blood of Jesus cleanse, purify, sanctify and make your heart as white as snow as you listen to this song and meditate on the power of the blood of the Lamb of God.

 May you find reconciliation with God and forgiveness for all your sins as you make the blood of the Lamb the basis of your prayers to the God of mercy, compassion and great tenderness.

 Note: 1 “drink deeply” is not literal drinking but is a way to describe intimacy with God.
 It can be understood similar to the usage, “the audience drank in the speaker’s words.

-This compere script was used to introduce the song,
+This compere script, presented here with minor changes, was originally used to introduce the song,

 “Would you be free from the burden of sin?